Jamedjo/himg/README.md

-# Himg
+# Himg: The Hyper Image Generator

-Library for generating an image from HTML
+You give it HTML and it gives back an image!

 Parses a minimal subset of HTML/CSS, fetches nested resources, renders an image on the GPU.